 As you can see from this example alone, advertising has changed considerably over the past fifty or so years.

 Brands no longer focus on themselves.
-Instead, they are bringing their customers into the picture in a collaborative, community-centred approach which has taken marketing campaigns from polished, fictional stories, to non-fiction that revolves around real people and real-life stories.
+Instead, they are bringing their customers into the picture in a collaborative, community-centered approach which has taken marketing campaigns from polished, fictional stories, to non-fiction that revolves around real people and real-life stories.